-Before the application will be scored and ranked, it must meet the following threshold requirements.
+Before the application will be scored and ranked, it must meet the following threshold requirements:

-- 1. The application must be received within the application period. - 2.
-Only complete standard application forms will be accepted. - 3.
+- 1. The application must be received prior to application deadline. - 2.
+Only complete online applications will be accepted. - 3.
 The proposed activity for CDBG funding must be an eligible activity under Section 105(a) of Title I of the Housing and Community Development Act of 1974, as amended, and meet one of the National Objectives discussed herein. - 4.
 The applicant must be eligible. - 5.
-Preliminary engineering or architectural report must be included, if applicable.
+Preliminary engineering report must be included, if applicable.
 The report shall address the items included in the section herein discussing such requirement. - 6.
-Survey, if applicable, must have a minimum of 51 percent LMI responding.
-LMI documentation must be correct, as discussed herein.
-Persons must be 51 percent LMI.
+Survey LMI documentation must be correct, as discussed herein.
+Beneficiaries must be 51 percent LMI.
 If the survey conducted is to challenge census data and there is more than six percent variance between the two, an explanation of the difference must be provided.
-An explanation, survey forms, tabulation form and details of methodology must be included in the application. - 7.
-The public hearing notice must be published at least five full days before (starting one day after publication date and not counting the date of the hearing, i.e., a total of seven days) but not more than 20 days prior to the public hearing.
+An explanation, survey forms, tabulation form and details of methodology must be included in the application.

+- 7. The public hearing notice must be published at least five full days before (starting one day after publication date and not counting the date of the hearing, i.e. a total of seven days) but not more than 20 days prior to the public hearing.
 The public hearing must occur a minimum of 15 days but not more than 120 days prior to the application due date. - 8.
-Absence of required interlocal agreements shall be considered a threshold criterion. - 9.
+Absence of required interlocal agreements shall be considered a threshold criterion, if applicable. - 9.
 Construction Management Contracts are not allowable under Kansas CDBG regulations because of free and open competition for bidders. - 10.
 Two maps: (1) Target Area Map, (2) City map if different from target.

-Should any document be missing, incorrect or otherwise have deficiencies that do not meet threshold requirements, contact will be made with the applicant after the applications are initially reviewed.
+Should any document be missing, incorrect or otherwise have deficiencies that would cause the project to be thresholded or not rated, contact will be made with the applicant after the applications are initially reviewed.
 The applicant will be given two weeks from notification to correct the deficiency.
 Threshold items such as inadequate amount of time for public hearing, public hearing not having required information or public hearing too late would not be correctable and the application will not be scored.

-The purpose of this allowance of additional time is in no way intended to give extra time for the purpose of obtaining commitment from other sources, removing contingencies, or finishing the details of the application.
+The purpose of this allowance of additional time is in no way intended to give extra time for the purpose of obtaining commitment from other sources, removing contingencies or finishing the details of the application.